-4.(1) In this Act "reserved legal activity" means the exercise or the holding himself out as able to exercise by any person, of -

-- (a) a right of audience before any court or tribunal in Gibraltar;

-- (b) the conduct of litigation;

-- (c) reserved instrument activities;

-- (d) probate activities;

-- (e) the provision of legal advice or representation;

-(2) For the avoidance of doubt notarial activities as defined in Part B of Schedule 1 and the administration of oaths being activities governed by the Commissioners for Oaths and Public Notaries Act 1953 are not within the meaning of "reserved legal activity", the practice of law or the provision of legal services under this Act.

-(3) Part A of Schedule 1 makes provision about what constitutes a reserved legal activity specified in subsection (1).

-(4) "Reserved legal activity" does not include any activity of a judicial or quasi-judicial nature (including acting as a mediator, chairman or member of an inquiry, tribunal or arbitrator) but does, subject to any other enactment, include the representation of a party in a, mediation, arbitration, tribunal or inquiry.
+- 4.(1) In this Act "reserved legal activity" means- - (a) the exercise by any person or the holding himself out as able to exercise, a right of audience before any court or tribunal in Gibraltar; - (b) the conduct of litigation; - (c) reserved instrument activities; - (d) probate activities; - (e) any other activity which consists of one or both of the following- - (i) the provision of legal advice or assistance on Gibraltar law in connection with the application of Gibraltar law or with any form of resolution of legal disputes; - (ii) the provision of representation in connection with any matter concerning the application of Gibraltar law or any form of resolution of legal disputes. - (2) For the avoidance of doubt notarial activities as defined in Part B of Schedule 1 and the administration of oaths being activities governed by the Commissioners for Oaths and Public Notaries Act 1953 are not within the meaning of "reserved legal activity", the practice of law or the provision of legal services under this Act. - (3) Part A of Schedule 1 makes provision about what constitutes each of those activities specified in subsection (1) and as to the categories of persons who may conduct such activities. - (4) "Reserved legal activity" does not include any activity of a judicial or quasi-judicial nature (including acting as a mediator, chairman or member of an inquiry, tribunal or arbitrator) but does include the representation of a party in a, mediation, arbitration, tribunal or inquiry. - (5) For the purposes of subsection (1)(e) "legal dispute" includes a dispute as to any matter of fact the resolution of which is relevant to determining the nature of any person's legal rights or liabilities. - (6) Section 12 makes provision for adding legal activities to the reserved legal activities.

-(5) Notwithstanding subsection (4) a trade union official or a co-worker may represent a person in a disciplinary process internal to that person's employer.

-(6) Section 12 makes provision for adding legal activities to the definition of reserved legal activities.